Feb 4, 2025 | Read time 3 min

 How AI is easing one of healthcare's biggest challenges

 This is where AI is making an incredibly meaningful impact.
-AI transcription captures these interactions in real-time while doctors maintain eye contact with patients.
+AI medical transcription captures these interactions in real-time while doctors maintain eye contact with patients.
 The system automatically updates electronic health records, eliminating hours of evening documentation.

 The transformation extends to medical training.
 When doctors and nurses are doing their degrees, AI helps them transcribe lessons, summarize lectures, and connect specific keywords to research papers, enhancing their learning without adding to their workload.